mnlipp/osgi-getting-started/Bndtools.md

 Copy our source package into the `src` folder of the new project.
 Open `Activator.java` and have a look at the error.
 Looks familiar.
 Regrettably, there's no quick fix this time.

-What we first have to do is to provide the library with the OSGi Core API.
+What we first have to do is to provide the bundle with the OSGi Core API (again).
 In the "plain Java" project, we simply added a jar to the project.
-In the Eclipse PDE project, the wizard found the library because "it happened to be available" in Eclipse.
-Bndtools can also search for libraries (bundles, actually), but we first have to configure a so called "repository", a searchable provider of bundles.
+In the Eclipse PDE project, the wizard found the bundle because "it happened to be available" in Eclipse.
+Bndtools can also search for bundles, but we first have to configure a so called "repository", a searchable provider of bundles.
 This could be done in the projects's `bnd.bnd` but as we are going to need the repository most likely in several projects, it's preferably done in the